 Since cancer barged into my life, I still make plans for the future and have expectations for where I hope to go from here.
 I’ve been forced to make some alterations, and I realize there are more yet to come; but as Jimmy Stewart’s character came to realize, it still is “a wonderful life” we’ve been given.

-In closing this post, I want to wish everyone a Merry Christmas and thank you for reading my blog!
+In closing, I want to wish everyone a Merry Christmas and thank you for reading my blog!

 How have your expectations for your life changed?